sourcegraph/careers/job-descriptions/software-engineer-infrastructure.md

 1. You [apply here](https://hire.withgoogle.com/public/jobs/sourcegraphcom/view/P_AAAAAADAAC5E303MXJieJl?trackingTag=careersRepository).
 1. We set up a 30 minute call to chat with you about Sourcegraph to find out what you are looking for in your next role.
 1. We evaluate relevant technical skills that you have via a 2 hour coding exercise asynchronously at a time of your choosing.
-1. We schedule a 4 hours of remote interviews over video chat across multiple days.
+1. We schedule 4 hours of remote interviews over video chat across multiple days.
     - **Architecture:** We give you an open problem statement and you walk us through how you would solve the problem.
     - **Technical experience:** We ask you about your past work and accomplishments.
     - **Team collaboration:** We ask you about how you work and communicate in a team setting, and how you handle tricky situations.